yast/yast.github.io/_posts/2023-03-07-ruby-rust-dbus-speed.md

 sys	0m0.188s
 ```

-So as can be seen rust looks significantly faster.
-It is probably caused by ruby search for dbus
+As you can see, rust looks much faster.
+This is probably caused by Ruby's search for dbus
-and other rubygems in its paths or maybe by ineffeciency in dbus communication.
-In general it
+and other rubygems in its paths, or perhaps inefficiencies in dbus communication.
+In general, it
-looks like with rust we definitively won't have any performance regressions.
+looks like we're definitely not going to have any performance regressions with rust.